spritchard54/SQL_employeeTracker/README.md

 [Questions](#questions)

 ## Description
 This is a command line interface (CLI) application built from scratch that is used to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+Employee Data is stored in a database and accessed using the CLI.
+The application has view and update functionality and displays data in terminal based on user prompts.

 ## Installation
 After downloading the files to your local server, open the index.js file in a new integrated terminal.
 Install all required packages and then run "node index" from terminal.